kkaempf/arango-driver/README.md

 It started with [ArangoRB](https://github.com/StefanoMartin/ArangoRB), converted to [arango-driver](https://github.com/janbiedermann/arango-driver) and converted again to [arangodb-driver](https://github.com/kkaempf/arangodb-driver).

-The main purpose of the last rename was to get it published at [rubygems.org](https://rubygems.org)
+The main purpose of the last rename was to get it published at [rubygems.org](https://rubygems.org/gems/arangodb-driver)

 ## Installation

-This doesnt work yet, gem not published yet:
-To install arangodb-driver: `gem install arangodb-driver` To use it in your application: `require "arangodb-driver"` Please install from the repo instead.
+To install arangodb-driver: `gem install arangodb-driver` To use it in your application: `require "arangodb-driver"`

 ## Community and Support